niprod/tns-states-si/README.md

-# Forge Monitor Website
+# Monitoring Web System

-This website originaly deployed on http://frg-monitor is used to monitor all service used by TTG Bordeaux Software Team.
+This website originaly deployed on https://niprod.net/etat is used to monitor all service used by niprod.

 They display a condensed status on one page.

- An administration interface (by user/pass, access by clic on SAFT copyright on bottom page) can active/unactive maintenance mode.
+An administration interface (by user/pass, access by clic on copyright on bottom page) can active/unactive maintenance mode.

-Maintenance activation AND Global status is available on /var/www/html/ram directory.
-Available for trafficLight system.
+Maintenance activation AND Global status is available on ./ram directory. (can connect physical trafficLight system)

 ## Installation